January 13, 2022

 - Enterprise Value = Equity Value + Long Term Debt – Cash, a key metric used in the investment community

-The YDC team recently published a DMI for major Materials companies in the United States.
+The YDC team recently published a DMI Index for major Materials companies in the United States.
 Here is an example for Avery Dennison along with a benchmark that includes other materials companies.

 The data valuation is based on research that indicates that better supply chain visibility can improve revenues by 11.7%.
 The total value of data will likely be higher once additional datasets relating to equipment, product, employees and real estate are included.
 Going forward, we will be working to make the data valuation more real-time.